Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for -MCVRP with Fixed Capacity

 \subsection{The Analysis}

-In this subsection, we show that the LP-based tree-partition algorithm achieves an approximation ratio of $3+\ln2-\Theta(1/\sqrt{k})$ for all the three versions of $k$-MCVRP.
-By Assumption~\ref{reduction2}, splittable $k$-MCVRP is equivalent to unit-demand $k$-MCVRP.
-Moreover, since an optimal solution of unit-demand $k$-MCVRP is a lower bound of unsplittable $k$-MCVRP, the analyzed approximation ratio for unit-demand $k$-MCVRP also holds for unsplittable $k$-MCVRP.
-Therefore, we only analyze the approximation ratio for unit-demand $k$-MCVRP in the following.
+In this subsection, we show that with a well-chosen value of $\gamma$ the LP-based tree-partition algorithm achieves an approximation ratio of $3+\ln2-\Theta(1/\sqrt{k})$ for all the three versions of $k$-MCVRP.
+After Assumption~\ref{reduction2}, splittable $k$-MCVRP is equivalent to unit-demand $k$-MCVRP.
+Therefore, we only need to analyze the approximation ratios for the unit-demand and the unsplittable cases.
+We first analyze the unit-demand case.

+We consider two lower bounds that were implicitly used in~\cite{zhaocvrp}. \begin{lemma}[\cite{zhaocvrp}] For unit-demand $k$-CVRP in $H$, if there is a solution $\I$ consisting of a set of $(k+1)$-cycles that intersect only at the depot, and $T$ is a spanning tree in $H$ obtained by deleting the edge with the highest weight from each cycle in $\I$, it holds that